Apply for funding

-If you have received funds, please fill in the short report form once you have used the money for your project.
+If you have received funds, please fill out this short online report form by clicking here.
+Once you have used the money for your project.
 This helps us understand the impact of the Southend Emergency Fund.
 Please also send us photos, videos and stories to help us publicise and fundraise for the fund.
 Ideally, we would like a report in no more than two weeks after you have spent out the funds.

 To reapply for further funding we usually ask a minimum of 4 weeks between a successful applicant being issued funds and that applicant being issued funds for a subsequent application.
 In addition, we need to receive a report from you of how you have used the funds from the first grant.

 GETTING HELP AS AN INDIVIDUAL OR FAMILY

 If you are a person or household in need we cannot help you directly.
 You should seek help from a local agency – see further information below.